+Short-term suspension

-- Short-term suspension - Long-term suspension; not less than one semester or four months - Expulsion from school for up to 186 school days - Suspension from participation in and attendance at all student activities - A student placed on long-term suspension under this policy may be readmitted on a probationary status if the student agrees to complete a drug and/or alcohol rehabilitation program.
+Long-term suspension; not less than one semester or four months Expulsion from school for up to 186 school days Suspension from participation in and attendance at all student

+Suspension from participation in and attendance at all student activities

+A student placed on long-term suspension under this policy may be readmitted on a probationary status if the student agrees to complete a drug and/or alcohol rehabilitation program.
 The school will make available a list of programs.
 The student and his/her parents or guardians will be responsible for paying for such programs.